 Dave Heasler, a transitional pastor, was brought in to help restore health and guide them in finding a new pastor.
 For over a year he effectively led them through much of the restoration process.
 The unresolved conflict, simmering just below the surface, was their final hurdle.

 I was called in to address the present conflict and equip them to resolve future conflicts.
 I found two components that needed to change before NHCC could move into a strong and effective future.
+The culture needed to be transformed and their conflict resolution skills needed to be strengthened.

 In spending time with the leadership team we explored the breakdown in the church’s culture.
 Together we looked at how to design a new culture–a “conflict-resistant” culture.